Qatif: Demographics

-The Qatif region is the largest concentration of Shia Islam in Saudi Arabia; less than 10% of Qatif are Sunni Muslims.
-Qatif is the centre of the Shiite population in Saudi Arabia.
-Since 2005, the government has eased the restrictions on commemorating Day of Ashura in public.
+The Qatif region is the largest concentration of Shia Islam in Saudi Arabia and Qatif is the centre of the Shia population in Saudi Arabia.

-As of 2009, the total population of Qatif was 474,573.
-Qatif has one of the lowest numbers of non-Saudi residents in the kingdom (only 59,808).
+As of 2022, the total population of Qatif was 552,442.
+Qatif has one of the lowest numbers of non-Saudi residents in the kingdom (only 114,173).

+Most people in Qatif are Arab Baharna who are the original inhabited of the region, with very similar culture and dialects to the Baharna of Bahrain.
+There is a minority of bedouins, of the tribes of Bani Khalid and Bani Hajer, concentrated in Anak and Umm al-Sahik.
+There are also Sunni Gulf Arabs concentrated in Darin and Al-Zour.